Skip to content

 I listen to my audiobook – Jaws by Peter Benchley – and boil water in my stove.
 Despite the heft of my pack, I still don’t have enough and am forced into ration mode.

-I pour the boiling water into a packet of pasta with cheese and broccoli and shovel it down by throat before it softens.
+I pour the boiling water into a packet of pasta with cheese and broccoli and shovel it down by throat before it’s had time to soften.
 Then, still hollow, I make another, leaving barely enough water for a cup of coffee in the morning.

 Sunset over Pen y Fan from Fan y Big - Brecon Beacons - Ben Holbrook